Five Ways to Kill Houseplants

 Putting them too close to the window

 Some plants, on the other hand, don’t appreciate tons of direct sunlight.
 It can cause leaf drying and spots from sun burn.
 It can also make temperature changes a little too intense.
-Hot sun in the summer can be a death sentence and so can cold drafts in the winter.
+Hot sun in the summer can be a death sentence and so can cold drafts in the winter for which experts recommend an HVAC system, learn more here.

 How I’m avoiding it: After some trial and error, I think I’ve finally got my plants in windows they like.
 The more light-loving ones go in the southwest Super Sash Windows, and the shady ones are in the ones that face northeast.
 You can also arrange them so that bigger plants shade smaller ones a bit.
 If you’re still not confident with your ability to keep your plants healthy, here’s a great list of plants that thrive indoors and are easy to take care of.

 Letting the air get too dry